Marianne Breslauer

-Marianne Breslauer (married surname Feilchenfeldt, 20 November 1909 – 7 February 2001) was a German photographer, photojournalist and pioneer of street photography during the Weimar Republic.
+Marianne Breslauer (married name Feilchenfeldt; 20 November 1909 – 7 February 2001) was a German photographer, photojournalist and pioneer of street photography during the Weimar Republic.

 Life

 Marianne was born in Berlin, the daughter of the architect Alfred Breslauer (1866–1954) and Dorothea Lessing (the daughter of art historian Julius Lessing).
-She took lessons in photography in Berlin from 1927 to 1929, and she admired the work of the then well-known portrait photographer Frieda Riess and later of the Hungarian André Kertész.
+She took lessons in photography at Lette-Verein in Berlin from 1927 to 1929, and she admired the work of the then well-known portrait photographer Frieda Riess and later of the Hungarian André Kertész.

-In 1929 she travelled to Paris, where she briefly became a pupil of Man Ray, whom she met through Helen Hessel, a fashion correspondent for the Frankfurter Zeitung and family friend.
-Man Ray encouraged Breslauer to "go her own way without his help."
-A year later she started work for the Ullstein photo studio in Berlin, headed up by Elsbeth Heddenhausen, where she mastered the skills of developing photos in the dark-room.
-Until 1934 her photos were published in many leading magazines such as the Frankfurter Illustrierten, Der Querschnitt, Die Dame, Zürcher Illustrierten, Der Uhu and Das Magazin.
+In 1929, she travelled to Paris, where she briefly became a pupil of Man Ray, whom she met through Helen Hessel, a fashion correspondent for the Frankfurter Zeitung and family friend.
+Man Ray encouraged Breslauer to "go her own way without his help".
+A year later, she started work for the Ullstein photographic studio in Berlin, headed up by Elsbeth Heddenhausen, where she mastered the skills of developing photographs in the darkroom.
+Until 1934, her photographs were published in many leading magazines such as the Frankfurter Illustrierten, Der Querschnitt, Die Dame, Zürcher Illustrierten, Der Uhu and Das Magazin.

 In the early 1930s, Breslauer traveled to Palestine and Alexandria, before traveling with her close friend, the Swiss writer, journalist, and photographer Annemarie Schwarzenbach, whom she met through Ruth Landshoff and whom she photographed many times.
 She described Schwarzenbach as: "Neither a woman nor a man, but an angel, an archangel."
-In 1933 they travelled together to the Pyrenees to carry out a photographic assignment for the Berlin photographic agency Academia.
-This led to Marianne's confrontation with the anti-Semitic practices then coming into play in Germany.
-Her employers wanted her to publish her photos under a pseudonym, to hide the fact that she was Jewish.
+In 1933, they travelled together to the Pyrenees to carry out a photographic assignment for the Berlin photographic agency Academia.
+This led to Marianne's confrontation with the antisemitic practices then coming into play in Germany.
+Her employers wanted her to publish her photographs under a pseudonym, to hide the fact that she was Jewish.
 She refused to do so and left Germany.
-However her photo Schoolgirls won the "Photo of the Year" award at the "Salon international d'art photographique" in Paris in 1934.
+However, her photograph Schoolgirls won the "Picture of the Year" award at the Salon international d'art photographique in Paris in 1934.